christopherjenness/DBCV/README.md

 # DBCV
-Efficient and scalable python implementation of Density-Based Clustering Validation.
-This is not the [original repo](https://github.com/christopherjenness/DBCV/) and it is forked from it to reimplement bottlenecks and make it run for more samples in a feasible time.
+Python implementation of Density-Based Clustering Validation

 ## Source

 Moulavi, Davoud, et al. "Density-based clustering validation."
 Proceedings of the 2014 SIAM International Conference on Data Mining.
 Society for Industrial and Applied Mathematics, 2014.